ubitech/entropy-docs/docs/pb_messages.rst

 View list of generated recommendation messages
 ------------

-- Inn order to view the list of generated recommendation messages  several consecutive steps have to be undertaken .
+- In order to view the list of generated recommendation messages  several consecutive steps have to be undertaken .
 - Initially the user must login.

 .. image:: assets/ENTROPY_cmdash.png